squeekyfoot/soccer-management-app/docs/NewFeatureChecklist.md

 #### Step 2: The Prompts (Execute the Plan)

-**Prompt A: The Consult (Definition)**
+**Prompt: The Consult (Definition)**
 I am building a new feature.
 Here is the **Feature Context**:

 [PASTE CONTEXT HERE].

 Can you please review and analyze this context to see if I've sufficiently defined a feature area, the user types, the scenarios, expected outcomes and critical paths?
 I'd like you to analyze if there's situations or edge cases here that I may have missed.
 I'd also like you to identify any assumptions you may have to make based off of the information that i've given you.
-Once we can align on these things, we can move onto defining technical requirements.
+We don't need to worry about code or technical implementation at this point.
+Once we can align on these scenarios & use cases, we can move onto defining technical requirements.

-**Prompt: Technical requirements**

-Now that we have our context and user scenarios well established.
-I'd like to identify what the technical needs are of implementing these scenarios.
-I would like to know how we should structure different components, what business entities we should consider establishing or using, what database fields we expect to use and what actions we expect to support from a logic standpoint.
-This should help us identify what files and folders to use, how we should create separation of concerns, how to handle logic, which files we should create unit tests for and what firestore rules we should be updating.

-**Prompt A: The Contract (Documentation)**
+**Prompt: The Contract (Documentation)**

 Please generate the specific Markdown table rows to update `docs/SCENARIOS.md` with any new business entities, new users, feature area, scenarios, expected outcomes and critical path that we've identified in these requirements so far.
 This will help me inventory what I can occasionally test manually and also helps us communicate what use cases my apps support.